+15.0 Global Standards Package - In order to promote information sharing and enable interoperability among disparate systems across the justice and public safety community, OJP requires the grantee to comply with DOJ's Global Justice Information Sharing Initiative (DOJ's Global) guidelines and recommendations for this particular grant.
+Grantee shall conform to the Global Standards Package (GSP) and all constituent elements, where applicable, as described at https://it.oip.gov/gsp.
+Grantee shall document planned approaches to information sharing and describe compliance to the GSP and appropriate privacy policy that protects shared information, or provide detailed justification for why an alternative approach is recommended.

+- 16.0 Prohibition on Certain Telecommunications and Video Surveillance Services or Equipment (Effective August 13, 2020) In accordance with the requirements as set out in 2 C.F.R. § 200.216, subrecipients are prohibited from obligating or expending grant funds to: - 1) Procure or obtain; - Extend or renew a contract to procure or obtain; - 3) Enter into a contract to procure or obtain equipment, services, or systems that use telecommunications equipment or services as a substantial or essential component of any system, or as critical technology as part of any system, produced by Huawei Technologies Company or ZTE Corporation (or a subsidiary or affiliate of such entities).

+17.0Unreasonable Restrictions on Competition

-- 15.0 Global Standards Package: In order to promote information sharing and enable interoperability among disparate systems across the justice and public safety community, OJP requires the subrecipient to comply with DOJ's Global Justice Information Sharing Initiative guidelines and recommendations.
-The OJP website provides more information regarding OJP's Global Standards Package (GSP) Grant Condition.
-Subrecipients shall document planned approaches to information sharing and describe compliance with the GSP and appropriate privacy policy that protects shared information, or provide detailed justification for why an alternative approach is recommended. - 16.0 Prohibition on Certain Telecommunications and Video Surveillance Services or Equipment (Effective August 13, 2020) In accordance with the requirements as set out in 2 C.F.R. § 200.216, subrecipients are prohibited from obligating or expending grant funds to: - 1) Procure or obtain; - 2) Extend or renew a contract to procure or obtain; - 3) Enter into a contract to procure or obtain equipment, services, or systems that use telecommunications equipment or services as a substantial or essential component of any system, or as critical technology as part of any system, produced by Huawei Technologies Company or ZTE Corporation (or a subsidiary or affiliate of such entities). - 17.0 Unreasonable Restrictions on Competition: This condition applies with respect to any procurement of property or services funded (in whole or in part) by this subaward, by the subrecipient (at any tier), and regardless of the dollar amount of the purchase or acquisition, the method of procurement, or the nature of any legal instrument used.
-The provisions of this condition must be among those included in any subaward (at any tier). - i.
-Consistent with the (DOJ) Part 200 Uniform Requirements -- including as set out at 2 C.F.R.
-200.300 and 200.319(a) Subrecipient (at any tier) may (in any procurement transaction) discriminate against any person or entity on the basis of such person or entity's status as an "associate of the federal government" (or on the basis of such person or entity's status as a parent, affiliate, or subsidiary of such an associate), except as expressly set out in 2 C.F.R.
-200.319(a) or as specifically authorized by USDOJ. - ii.
-Monitoring of compliance with the requirements of this condition will be conducted by FDLE. - iii.
-The term "associate of the federal government" means any person or entity engaged or employed (in the past or at present) by or on behalf of the federal government -- as an employee, contractor or subcontractor (at any tier), grant recipient or -subrecipient (at any tier), agent, or otherwise -- in undertaking any work, project, or activity for or on behalf of (or in providing goods or services to or on behalf of) the federal government, and includes any applicant for such employment or engagement, and any person or entity committed by legal instrument to undertake any such work, project, or activity (or to provide such goods or services) in future.
+This condition applies with respect to any procurement of property or services funded (in whole or in part) by this subaward, by the subrecipient (at any tier), and regardless of the dollar amount of the purchase or acquisition, the method of procurement, or the nature of any legal instrument used.
+The provisions of this condition must be among those included in any subaward (at any tier).

+- Consistent with the (DOJ) Part 200 Uniform Requirements -- including as set out at 2 C.F.R.
+200.300 and 200.319(a) Subrecipient (at any tier) may (in any transaction) discriminate procurement against any person or entity on the basis of such person or entity's status as an "associate of the federal government" (or on the basis of such person or entity's status as a parent, affiliate, or subsidiary of such an associate), except as expressly set out in 2 C.F.R.
+200.319(a) or as specifically authorized by USDOJ. - Monitoring of compliance with the requirements of this condition will be conducted by FDLE. - iii.
+The term "associate of the federal government" means any person or entity engaged or employed (in the past or at present) by or on behalf of the federal government -- as an employee, contractor or subcontractor (at any tier), grant recipient or subrecipient (at any tier), agent, or otherwise -- in undertaking any work, project, or activity for or on behalf of (or in providing goods or services to or on behalf of) the federal government, and includes any applicant for such employment or engagement, and any person or entity committed by legal instrument to undertake any such work, project, or activity (or to provide such goods or services) in future.